rackerlabs/docs-developer-blog/_posts/2019-01-29-amazon-fsx-replaces-file-shares.md

 ## Conclusion

 Technologies that are built well tend to last.
-File Share did exactly what we needed, at the time and still serves a powerfull role in corporate networks.
+File Share did exactly what we needed at the time and still serves a powerful role in corporate networks.

 While there are some key features lacking here in the beginning, Amazon FSx for Windows File Server is going to be a strong offering once we're past some of these initial growing pains.
 Yet, this does work well for a lot of legacy software running in EC2 instances that have been using file shares for deployment artifacts, shared content files, and many other use cases.
 Adoption in this space is available now and yields a high return on value.